James Wan: Bio And Career Highlights

 James Wan cemented his status as a horror maestro by co-creating the Saw franchise, a low-budget project that grossed over $1 billion worldwide.
 He further expanded his influence with the highly successful Insidious and The Conjuring Universe, directing key entries.

-Beyond horror, Wan successfully directed the action blockbuster Furious 7 and the DC Extended Universe film Aquaman, both surpassing $1 billion globally.
+Beyond horror, Wan successfully directed the action blockbusters Furious 7 and Aquaman, both surpassing $1 billion globally.
 He also founded Atomic Monster, his production company, which has delivered hits like M3GAN.

+To date, Wan is recognized as the eighth director with two films to reach the billion-dollar milestone, making him one of the highest-grossing directors of all time.

 Signature Quote